nestoris/awklibs/README.md

  arraytree(ENVIRON,"ENVIRON")
 }
 ```

 *Screenshot:*<br>
 ![arraytree](arraytree.png)

 ## [INI from/to AWK array](ini.awk)
+The powerfull library to manipulate ini files and/or ini data.<br>
 The full readme for this lib is in the head of `ini.awk` file.
-This lib reads ini files, ini stdout, and ini multistring variable and convert it to 2D associative awk array.
+This lib reads ini files, ini stream, ini multistring variable and converts it into a 2D associative awk array.